Hasimasi/ding/Modification.md

 Notes about commands:

+* **Any argument given to the function that is NOT in the list above will be counted as a REQUIRED positional argument**
 * **Docstrings are used when using `!help command` or when a user doesn't use the command correctly (e.g missing arguments)**

 ### Example: Ping command